 Names of Fallen Angels in the Bible

-Only one name is given specifically for a fallen angel.
+Only one name is explicitly given to a fallen angel.
 The name Lucifer refers to the angel who disobeyed God and fell from heaven to become the enemy of God and the enemy of his people.
 He’s more commonly known as the devil or Satan.

-Yet, there exists a misnomer with the name Lucifer as it’s not a proper name for an angel.
-Instead, it’s a translation in the King James Version which came from the Latin Vulgate in Isaiah 14:12 where it says “How art thou fallen from heaven, O Lucifer, son of the morning…”
+Yet, a misnomer exists with the name Lucifer as it’s not a proper name for an angel.
+Instead, it’s a translation in the King James Version, which came from the Latin Vulgate in Isaiah 14:12, where it says, “How art thou fallen from heaven, O Lucifer, son of the morning…”

 Vulgate translator and early church father Jerome most likely encountered the same conundrum as the Hebrew word denotes some type of constellation.